OpenDrift/opendrift/docs/source/index.rst

    self

-OpenDrift
+Introduction to OpenDrift
 =====================================

-OpenDrift is a software for modeling the trajectories and fate of objects or substances drifting in the ocean, or even in the atmosphere.
+OpenDrift is a software package for modeling the trajectories and fate of objects or substances drifting in the ocean, or even in the atmosphere.

 OpenDrift is open source, and is programmed in Python.
 As the software is very generic, it is rather a "framework" than a "trajectory model" in the